 The system will not build pressure.

-- Check for leaks in tubing, “T” and elbow fittings or nozzles.
-Make sure all tubing is seated firmly in all fittings and all nozzles are screwed in tightly using O-rings or Plumbers tape if required.
+- Make sure all tubing is seated firmly in fittings and nozzles are screwed in tightly using O-rings or Plumbers tape if required.
 Note: if tubing is properly seated in fittings it will take an R-tool, or similar device, to remove.

 - Ensure intake filter is clean.
 It is recommended that tank filters are cleaned regularly and replaced annually.